 Thimpu Tshechu is one of the biggest and the most important festival celebrated in Thimpu, the capital of Bhutan.
 Tshechus are celebrated in Bhutan's major cities in honour of Guru Rinpoche (Padmasambhava) who brought tantric Buddhism to Bhutan in the 8th century.
 Thimpu Tsechu was first observed in 1670 AD, during the reign of Tenzing Rabgye, the fourth ruler of Bhutan, to celebrate the birth anniversary of Guru Padmasambhasava.
 This 3-day long festival is celebrated on the eighth month of the Bhutanese lunar calendar at the magnificent Tashichho Dzong.

 When it first started, only a few Chham(masked dances) were performed by the monks.
 Dance of the 21 Black(Zhang Nga Chham, Dance of the Lord of the Cremation Ground (Durdag) and Terrifying Deities Dance (Tungam) were some of the few dances.
 The 3rd King of Bhutan, Jigme Dorje Wangchuk, during the 1950s introduced some more dances to the Thimpu Tsechu.
-The dances that were included are known as Boed Chams and these are performed by lay monks.
-The new chhams added more variety and colour to this vibrant festival.
+The dances that were included are known as Boed Chams and lay monks perform these.
+The new chhams added more variety and color to this vibrant festival.

 The other major performances that one can enjoy are the Shaw Sachi (Dance of the Stags) and Guru Tshengye (8 Manifestations of the Guru).
 Viewing these performances is considered to be very spiritual and believed to cleanse one's sins.
 Locals from other Dzongkhags(areas) converge to the capital city of Thimphu to take part in this religious festival.

-Punakha Tshechu is held right after Punakha Dubchen, the most magnificent festival in Bhutan showcasing the military prowess of the ancient Bhutanese army.
+Punakha Tshechu is held right after Punakha Dubchen, the most magnificent festival in Bhutan showcasing the ancient Bhutanese army's military prowess.
 Punakha Tshechu is celebrated in late February or March at the grounds of the Punakha Dzong.
 The festival was first held in 2005 after a request was put forward to the 70th Je Khenpo (Chief Abbot) and administrative body by the locals for a celebration honoring the teachings of Padmasambhava.

 The tshechu, which lasts for 3 days, is held to honor Guru Rinpoche or Padmasambhava and to celebrate his good deeds.
-Colourful cham dances and religious skits are performed by the monks.
-Local people dressed in their finery attend this sacred festival and seek blessings form the Buddhist monks.
+The monks perform colorful cham dances and religious skits.
+Local people dressed in their finery attend this sacred festival and seek blessings from the Buddhist monks.
 This colorful ends with the unfurling of a huge thongdrel (giant thangka or scroll painting) of Guru Rinpoche.
 It is believed that one receives the blessings of the guru directly by setting eyes on the image of the guru on the thongdrel.

 The 3-day festival is held on the grounds of this dzong and sees the participation of locals living far and near.
 This is the biggest cultural festival held in the district or dzongkhang and people living as far as Thimphu and Punakha flock to the dzong to be a part of this tshechu.

 One of the major highlights of this festival is the Raksha Mangcham or the dance of the Ox.
 The monks living in the monastery perform energetic Cham dances, songs and Buddhist skits.
 The festival concludes with the unfurling of the huge thongdrel with the image of Guru Tshengye.
-This ceremony is attended by all the locals as witnessing the unfurling of the sacred thongdrel is believed to wash away your sins and accumulate your blessings.
+All the locals attend this ceremony as witnessing the unfurling of the sacred thongdrel is believed to wash away your sins and accumulate your blessings.